The self-supervised spectral-spatial attention-based transformer network for automated, accurate prediction of crop nitrogen status from UAV imagery: Related work

 \subsection{Vision Transformer}

-With the proposed Attention is All You Need \cite{Vaswani2017Attention}, the self-attention mechanism has become the most famous structure on natural language processing (NLP).
-The self-attention mechanism is designed to focus on spatial location (where), which provides the ability to capture long-range dependencies/global information.
-Transformer, in essence, use the concept of self-attention have rapidly been increasing in popularity and become a major focus of modern architecture \cite{Wolf2020Transformers:}.
-Vision Transformer (ViT) \cite{Dosovitskiy2020Image} is the first major demonstration of a pure transformer backbone applied to computer vision tasks that do not contain convolution operations.
-Unlike standard CNN models, ViT needs to divide images into patches, flatten them into a sequence, and feed the sequence to the transformer encoder.
+Recently, Vision Transformer (ViT) \cite{Wolf2020Transformers:} has attracted increasing attention in computer vision tasks due to its capability to capture long-range spatial interactions as well as introducing less inductive bias, compared to widely-used convolutional neural networks (CNNs).
+It has been considered to be a solid alternative for CNNs.
+The essence of ViT is to use a self-attention scheme \cite{Vaswani2017Attention} to capture long-range dependencies or global information, focusing on spatial information.

 There are four main parts in the transformer encoder as shown in {Fig.~\ref{FIG:2}}: Multi-Head Self Attention Layer (MSP), Multi-Layer Perceptrons (MLP), Layer Norm, and Residual connections introduced in CNN evolution.
 The MSP is the core of the transformer.
 It allows the model to integrate information globally across the entire image.
 It is used to concatenate the multiple attention outputs linearly to expected dimensions.
-The multiple attention heads help learn local and global dependencies in the image.
-MLP contains two fully connected layers with Gaussian Error Linear Unit (GELU).
-It has been proven to be an essential part of the transformer that stops and drastically slows down rank collapse in model training \cite{Dong2021Attention}.
+The multiple attention heads help learning local and global dependencies in the image.
+MLP contains two fully connected layers with Gaussian Error Linear Unit (GELU) as an essential part of the transformer that stops and drastically slows down rank collapse in model training \cite{Dong2021Attention}.
 Layer Norm is the normalization method in the NLP area instead of Batchnorm in vision tasks.
 It is applied before every block as it does not introduce any new dependencies between the training images.
 This helps to improve training time and generalization performance.
 Residual connections are applied after every block as they allow the gradients to flow through the network directly without passing through nonlinear activations.
-However, the ViT requires large-scale training datasets (i.e., JFT-300M) to perform well.
-DeiT \cite{Touvron2021Training} introduces a distillation training strategy that allows ViT to effectively train on a smaller image dataset.
-The results of ViT on image classification are encouraging.
-However, its architecture is still unsuitable for large images due to its low-resolution feature maps and the quadratic increase in complexity with image size.